-Materiality: £278k (2020: £279k)
+Materiality: £283,000 (2021: £278,000)

-Basis for determining materiality: 2% of interest receivables (2020: 2% of interest receivables)
+Basis for determining materiality: 2% of interest receivable (2021: 2% of interest receivable)

-Rationale for the benchmark applied: The company is a wholly owned subsidiary used as a financing company for the group.
-This entity, therefore, manages group financing (borrowing and lending) which are the key areas of interest for the group company.
-Interest receivable is the main source of income for the entity which allows the entity to pay off their liabilities.
-The interest income balance is hence the main focus area for the holding company who is the main user of the financial statement of the company.
+Rationale for the benchmark applied: The company is a wholly owned subsidiary used as a financing company, for the group.
+The entity, therefore, manages group financing (borrowing and lending) which are the key areas of interest for the group company.
+Interest receivables is the main source of income for the entity which allows the entity to pay off their liabilities.
+The interest income balance is hence the main focus area for the holding company who is the main user of the financial statements of the company.

-6.2.
-Performance materiality
+6.2.Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2021 audit (2020: 70%).
+Performance materiality was set at 70% of materiality for the 2022 audit (2021: 70%).
 In determining performance materiality, we considered the following factors:

-a. our risk assessment, including our assessment of the company's overall control environment; and b. our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+- a.
+Our risk assessment, including our assessment of the company's overall control environment; and - b.
+Our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.